chuongmep/bim42.github.io/_posts/2014-06-14-understanding-view-range.md

   - Revit
   - Visualization
 ---
-Setting up view range regularly came with great stress, and &#8220;why I can&#8217;t see this particular element&#8221; shouts.
+Setting up view range regularly came with great stress, and &#8220;why I can't see this particular element&#8221; shouts.
 To explain it to myself (and maybe other), I write a few lines about it.

 The View Range comes with four elevations, corresponding to the four planes which define a view range: